-Subset take-away7 is a two player game involving a fixed finite set, A. Players alternately choose nonempty subsets of A with the conditions that a player may not choose

-- \bullet the whole set A, or - any set containing a set that was named earlier.
+Subset take-away8 is a two player game played with a finite set A of numbers.
+Players alternately choose nonempty subsets of A with the conditions that a player may not choose - the whole set A, or - any set containing a set that was named earlier.